jadu101/jadu101.github.io/content/Hackthebox📦/Linux🐧/HTB-Intuition.md

 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/intuition/image-28.png)

-Taking a look at the PDF Creator using **exiftool**, it is identifeid to be **wkhtmltopdf 0.12.6**:
+Taking a look at the PDF Creator using **exiftool**, it is identify to be **wkhtmltopdf 0.12.6**:

 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/intuition/image-29.png)

-There is known SSRF vulnerability regarding wkhtmltopdf 0.12.6, but it turned out to be a dead end.
+There is known **SSRF** vulnerability regarding wkhtmltopdf 0.12.6, but it turned out to be a dead end.
 ### CVE-2023–24329

 Instead of checking on the PDF creator, let's see what software is being used when it is sending out the PDF back to us.